 Non-Credit Certificate Program

-Students who complete the Pharmacy Technician Program are eligible to receive 4 college credits from Charter Oak State College.
+Students who complete the Pharmacy Technician program are eligible to receive college credit through Charter Oak State College!!

 Fill out a non-credit registration form and attach your placement test scores.
 Submit these to the Continuing Education Department with payment in the form of cash, check or credit card.